-1) Determine length of time for display,

-Weeks: less expensive digital prints with

-protective overlaminate, mounted to fiberboard

-backing panel.

-Months: embedded digital prints integral to fiberglass or phenolic panel materials.
+Determine length of time for display, i.e., weeks-less expensive digital prints with protective overlaminate, mounted to fiberboard backing panel or months-embedded digital prints integral to fiberglass or phenolic panel materials

-2) Select display locations and develop apporpiate scale of graphics.
-Three standard size panels may be used to accommodate the information and location - see specifications.
+Select display locations and develop appropriate scale of graphics.
+Three standard size panels may be used to accommodate the information and location.